Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/README.md

 In this assignment you will learn how to:

-1. Configure Analytics in Experience Edge environments
+1. Configure Analytics using the Edge Configuration.
 2. Include Analytics Edge extension in sample apps
 3. Review trackAction and trackState calls​